 Once a session is fully enrolled, students can choose to be waitlisted.
 You can pick another session at the same time and switch should a slot become available; or just be waitlisted.
 When we begin a waitlist, we will do our best to find an instructor to increase the class size.

 Changes and Cancellations: $100 deposit per class is non-refundable.
 If you need to switch weeks of camp, we will do our best to try to place your child into a new session.
 If there are no options available that work, we will issue you a refund of the session amount, less the deposit.
 Families who have registered for camps before June 1 will have the option to cancel for a refund if they are unable to participate in virtual camp.

 In the unlikely case a session does not fill, we reserve the right to cancel a specific offering.
 We will inform you at least four weeks ahead of the week the program is scheduled to run.
 Students will be able to switch into another session or receive a reimbursement (including deposit).

 No refund or reduction in fees is possible for a child who arrives late, leaves early, or attends part of a session due to illness (other than hospital stay).

-For those who pre-registered, if payment in full is not received by May 1st, your camper’s registration may be cancelled.
-For enrollments made after May 1, tuition is due in full at time of enrollment.
+For those who pre-registered, if payment in full is not received by May 15th, your camper’s registration may be cancelled.
+For enrollments made after June 1, tuition is due in full at time of enrollment.
 You must pay your camp balance before starting your session.
 The Acera Staff appreciates your efforts to communicate changes, deletions, or additions to your camper’s registration.

 Removal from camp: Decisions about participation in STEAM camp are made at the discretion of the instructor and the Enrichment Programs Manager.
 If a student is not able to participate in a safe and productive way, or if the teacher feels that the student is not engaging at a level appropriate for the program, the instructor may ask that s/he switch into a different session, or not return to the program.
 Refunds will not be provided for students removed from the program due to behavioral issues.